-- Learners or apprentices not receiving credit for their work. - Learners or apprentices not receiving certificates/having certificates revoked. - Sanctions being applied to the Centre, e.g.: - Centre not being approved to offer qualifications(s) - Centre registration of learners suspended/not accepted - Suspension of certification. - Removal of approval for Centre IQA, trainers, or assessors - Additional financial costs (e.g. additional Centre monitoring visits). - Removal of qualification approval - Removal of Direct Claims Status - Removal of SFJ Awards Centre Approval.
+• Learners or apprentices not receiving credit for their work.

+- Learners or apprentices not receiving certificates/having certificates revoked. - Sanctions being applied to the Centre, e.g.: - Centre not being approved to offer qualifications(s) - Centre registration of learners suspended/not accepted - Suspension of certification. - Removal of approval for Centre IQA, trainers, or assessors - Additional financial costs (e.g. additional Centre monitoring visits). - Removal of qualification approval - Removal of Direct Claims Status - Removal of SFJ Awards Centre Approval.

-All sanctions and penalties will be issued in writing by SFJ Awards' Quality Assurance and Compliance Manager.
+All sanctions and penalties will be issued in writing by SFJ Awards' Quality Assurance team.
 Please refer to SFJ Awards' Sanctions Policy which is available on www.sfjawards.com/policies

-The Head of Centre will be expected to respond within 5 working days, with details of how they will implement any actions or recommendations set, and by whom.
-If SFJ Awards do not receive a response, they may increase the level of sanction imposed on the Centre accordingly, based on risk.
+The Centre will be expected to respond within 5 working days, with details of how they will implement any actions or recommendations set, and by whom.
+If SFJ Awards do not receive a response, they may increase the level of sanction imposed on the Centre.